foxbit19/microservices-notes/notes/event-sourcing.md

 # Event sourcing

-Event sourcing is a *pattern*, used in software projects, to atomically update state of an entity and publish events.
+Event sourcing is an application architecture *pattern*, used in software projects, to atomically update state of an entity and publish events.

 ![Event sourcing](img/es.png "Event sourcing")